wealth Management Services

 Mutual Fund Expenses

-We use mutual funds and ETFs for most client portfolios.
+We primarily use mutual funds and ETFs for most client portfolios.
 AIS receives no compensation from any fund provider, either directly or indirectly.
 We have no incentive to offer funds with “sales loads” or 12b-1 fees; in fact, we actively seek to avoid such funds.
 We typically use funds that range in cost from 0.05% to 0.60%.
 Most clients incur average fund expenses of about 0.30%.
 Clients should refer to the particular fund’s prospectus for specific fees and other charges imposed by the fund.

 We have no incentive to trade other than to keep your holdings in line with our recommendations and any reasonable client-imposed restrictions.
 Aside from the initial transactions necessary to establish your AIS portfolio(s), trading is typically limited to occasional rebalancing which should therefore have a relatively limited impact on total returns.
-Our institutional arrangements with Charles Schwab and TD Ameritrade provide the following trade commission schedules for households meeting certain account requirements*.
+Charles Schwab and TD Ameritrade provide the following trade commission schedules for households meeting certain account requirements*.

 Frequently Asked Questions